Instruction offered by members of the Department of Geomatics Engineering in the Schulich School of Engineering.

 The role of photogrammetry in mapping applications (image acquisition and image measurement).
-Mathematical relationships between image and object space.
-Direct and inverse problems of projective and similarity coordinate transformations.
-Conditions of collinearity and coplanarity.
-Orientation procedures (Interior, Exterior, Relative and Absolute).
-Measurement and correction of image coordinates.
-Stereomodel formation and error analysis.
-Various mathematical models strip and block adjustments.
-Project planning.
+Mathematical relationships between image space and object space.
+Two- and three-dimensional co-ordinate transformations.
+Conditions of collinearity and coplanarity; orientation procedures (interior, exterior, relative, absolute orientation and direct georeferencing); measurement and correction of image co-ordinates; stereomodel formation and error analysis; mathematical models for strip and block adjustments; project planning; principles of laser scanning.
 Course Hours:3 units; H(3-3) Prerequisite(s):Geomatics Engineering 419.

 A survey of modern quantitative remote sensing using optical, infrared and microwave radiation.
 Topics include: physical principles, including governing equations; imaging system geometries; radiometric corrections, including calibration and atmospheric correction; geometric corrections, including registration and land cover classification algorithms, including accuracy assessment and geospatial data integration.
 Course Hours:3 units; H(3-3) Prerequisite(s):Geomatics Engineering 333 and 351.